Squirrel-Master/town-of-idiots/README.md

 # town-of-idiots
-Toby, Squirrel Master, and GonkDroid's attempt at a Town of Idiots recode
+Toby, Squirrel Master, GonkDroid, and maveth's attempt at a Town of Idiots recode

 Town of Idiots roles: 17